dstockhouse/eaglesat-balloon/docs/comms.md

 ## Needs from OBC

 The interface to COMMS is a UART at 1200 baud.
 Because the Raspberry Pi only has two hardware UARTs, it is possible that this UART will need to be created in software, especially since it is running at such a slow baud rate.
 One link I found that will help for this use is [here](http://codeintherightway.blogspot.com/2017/09/soft-uart-implementation-for-raspberry.html).
+Installation instructions are at the [github repo](https://github.com/adrianomarto/soft_uart/) for the project.
+I have tested it in trivial loopback tests, and it seems to work well up to 19200 baud, which is above what we need for the COMMS module.

 When the radio starts up, it sends through UART a string containing product version and licensing information, followed by the string "cmd: ".
 At this